 We are pleased to announce that the General Medical Council (GMC) in the UK, has added New Vision University (NVU) to its list, following the application for registration by the first NVU medical graduates.

-Upon receiving the first applications by medical graduates from a new University, the GMC applies an incubation period.
-This means that the first applications from the specific University are reviewed on a case by case basis against the GMC’s criteria as detailed below.
+The first applications from the specific University are reviewed on a case by case basis against the GMC’s criteria as detailed below.

 Offer a minimum of 5,500 Clock Hours over at least 3 years

 The GMC defines Clock Hours, as those hours spent in Lectures, Tutorials (Seminar Classes) and Clinical Training.
 This does not include hours spent in exams or carrying out independent work, also, the GMC does not recognise distance learning or online studies (exceptions apply during the pandemic).
 The GMC’s full published guidelines can be found HERE (the definition of Clock Hours is listed on page 7).